ministryofjustice/cloud-platform/docs/INFO-our-ops-processes.md

 In our responses we should aim to be:
 * friendly
 * timely
-* open &emdash; no question is stupid
+* open &mdash; no question is stupid

 When the solution is a quick one, it is good to have the whole conversation in the channel rather than in a direct message so that other people can search/see what the resolution was (it might help them or you in the future).